ftrackhq/integrations/doc/using/templates.rst

 Context templates are used to define the hierarchy to generate in ftrack when exporting from Nuke Studio.
 The plugin comes with a set of default templates.
-Too read more about how they are used see :ref:`Exporting a project <using/export_project>`.
+To read more about how they are used see :ref:`Exporting a project <using/export_project>`.
 Below is a list of available default templates: